 Becoming a landlord, of any sort, is a great way to make additional income for you and your family.
 Single-family homes will likely encourage long-term tenants.
 There are great options for multi-family properties as well.
 Under current FHA guidelines, a property with 4 units or less, can still be purchased with an FHA loan.
 This means that with little money down, you can choose to live in one unit, while the tenants in the other units pay your mortgage!
 If you want a larger building, you will need to look into commercial financing.

 If you decide to invest in traditional rental properties, make sure you are prepared to become property manager!
 And if not, make sure you have one in place!

 One niche many people are using to make extra income is by cashing in on the vacation rental industry.
 Think about Airbnb and other listing sites.
 If a house is going for $200 per night, they can easily make $1400 in just one week.
 This is close to the average monthly price of a two-bedroom rental nationwide.
 You should prepare for a bit more wear and tear on the home, but overall, it can be a very profitable investment.

 Fix and Flip

-Investing in a fix and flip house can be a wonderful way to see profits from an investment property in the Mercer, Monmouth, Middlesex, Burlington County NJ, Bucks County PA area.
+Investing in a fix and flip house can be a wonderful way to see profits from an investment property in the Mercer, Monmouth, Middlesex, Union, Somerset, Ocean, Burlington County NJ, Bucks County PA area.
 Before purchasing any fixer-upper, make sure you have the right experience or resources to properly repair the home.
 Don’t throw away your money upgrading the wrong elements.
 You should repair what is broken, and leave the majority of the upgrades to the next owner.